Let it never be said that one bad idea doesn’t deserve another.

 I consider myself a supporter of legal, vetted immigration and of letting law-abiding gun owners keep their guns.
 Because I’m an American, I don’t always get my way.
 I can live with that because I accept the framework of government that we have.
 It requires all of us to obey the laws passed by our elected representatives, while allowing us, through that framework, to change the laws we don’t like.
 I’d suggest that sanctuary advocates of all stripes should turn away from chaos and operate within that system.
 None better has ever been created.

-Tom West, now retired, is the former general manager of the Morrison County Record and is now a columnist for APG-ECM.
-Reach him at email@example.com.
+Tom West, now retired, is the former general manager of this paper.
+Reach him at firstname.lastname@example.org.